 Although we were able to capture all interactions with the health care system in a single payer system with universal access, there are some limitations to our study.
 First, we used administrative data, which precludes fully adjusting for severity of diagnoses or functional status although we used proxies such as admission from/discharge to long term care facility.[20,21] Second, we did not have access to process of care measures such as diagnostic testing or prescribing data and thus cannot determine whether quality of care or patient adherence differed by day of the week they were discharged on, although this seems unlikely.
 Third, although post-discharge follow-up may be associated with better outcomes,[18,19] we were unable to adjust for patterns of outpatient follow-up in this study.
 Fourth, we acknowledge that death or readmission soon after discharge does not necessarily mean that the quality of care during the preceding hospitalization was suboptimal or that these deaths or readmissions were even potentially preventable.
-Many factors influence post-discharge mortality and/or readmission and quality of inpatient care is only one.[22-25] Finally, as our study is observational we cannot definitively conclude causality, particularly since our 95% CI for post-discharge adverse outcomes cannot exclude an 18% excess risk for patients discharged on weekends (or a 22% lower risk either).
+Many factors influence post-discharge mortality and/or readmission and quality of inpatient care is only one.[22-25] Fifth, although some may express concern that LOS may be a mediator in the causal pathway between discharge decision and post-discharge events and that adjusting for LOS in analyses could thus spuriously obscure a true association, it is worth pointing out that our two sensitivity analyses to explore this (the one in which we excluded LOS from the analyses and the one in which we included expected LOS rather than the actual LOS) revealed nearly identical point estimates and 95% CI as our main analysis.
+Finally, as our study is observational we cannot definitively conclude causality.
+Nor can we exclude an 18% excess risk for patients discharged on weekends (or a 22% lower risk either), given our 95% CI for post-discharge adverse outcomes.

 Conclusion:

-We found that although admission rates are roughly stable across days of the week, discharge rates drop substantially on the weekend.
-We also found that physicians tend to preferentially discharge lower risk / less severely ill patients on weekends, and as a result post-discharge outcomes are similar between weekend and weekday discharges despite shorter LOS for weekend discharged patients.
+We found that the proportion of patients discharged on weekends is lower than the proportion admitted on weekends.
+We also found that lower risk / less severely ill patients appear to be preferentially discharged on weekends, and as a result post-discharge outcomes are similar between weekend and weekday discharges despite shorter LOS and less availability of outpatient resources for weekend discharged patients.
 The reasons why more complicated patients are not discharged on weekends deserves further study as safely increasing weekend discharge rates would improve efficiency and safety (by reducing unnecessary exposure to in-hospital adverse events such as falls, unnecessary urinary catheterizations, and healthcare-acquired infections).
-While admission to hospital has become a 24-7 business, hospital discharge processes need increased attention to reach the same level of efficiency.
+While admission to hospital has become a 24-7 business, we believe that hospital discharge processes should strive for the same level of efficiency.

 Acknowledgements: This study is based in part on data provided by Alberta Health.
 The interpretation and conclusions contained herein are those of the researchers and do not necessarily represent the views of the Government of Alberta.
 Neither the Government of Alberta nor Alberta Health express any opinion in relation to this study.